Modify your site design with Creative Exchange Live

 Creative Exchange Live is an SXA feature that enables front-end developers to modify themes and other site content without having to import the files back into the site.
 Creative Exchange Live works with Gulp tasks that enable you to make changes to themes and other content and synchronize to the Sitecore environment immediately.

-SXA themes work with gulp version 4.0.X.
-Each SXA theme contains a JSON package that specifies the gulp version that is installed during
+SXA themes work with gulp version 3.9.x.
+Each SXA theme contains a JSON package that specifies the gulp version that will be installed during

 gulp install command.